vLeeH/Tools/README.md

 # Mail Bruteforce
 Script for email bruteforce and that send HTML messages.

-## Function
 ### Bruteforce
 See the password of the email inputed.

 ### Email Sender
-Send Computer Informations, IP's, HTML messages and files
+Send Computer Informations, IPs, HTML messages and files

 ## Installation
 _Python_ - `3.8`